-If SADs are statistically inclined to be hollow curves, it is no surprise that we have struggled to use the hollow curve to definitively identify the ecological processes that shape SADs.
-HoweverWhile SADs may be statistically constrained,, this does not necessarily mean that the SADthey cannot be biologically informative.
-Biological factors may introduce subtle, but meaningful, deviations between the shapes of observed SADs and the shapes of the SADs expected due to the mathematical constraints imposed by S and N, which we hereafter refer to as the “statistical baseline” (Locey and White 2013, Harte and Newman 2014).
+While SADs may be statistically constrained, this does not necessarily mean that they cannot be biologically informative.
+Biological factors may introduce subtle, but meaningful, deviations between observed SADs and the shapes of the SADs expected due to the mathematical constraints imposed by S and N, which we hereafter refer to as the “statistical baseline” (Locey and White 2013, Harte and Newman 2014).
 Thus, it may be possible to use these deviations to detect strong ecological processes or evaluate theories (Harte and Newman 2014, Xiao et al. 2016).
 If the vast majority of mathematically achievable SADs for a community share a similar shape, an empirically observed SAD that deviates even slightly from this statistical baseline is unlikely to have emerged at random (Locey and White 2013).
 Such a deviation is therefore likely to be the signature of a non-random – i.e., biological – process operating on the relative abundances of species (Harte and Newman 2014).
-It may be possible to evaluate ecological processes and theories based on how well they predict these deviations between observed SADs and their statistical baselines. instead of the aspects of shape
+If, over many communities, there are consistent deviations between observed SADs and their statistical baselines, these deviations can help focus and evaluate ecological theories.
+For example, the high prevalence of rare species in ecological communities has attracted considerable empirical and theoretical attention (e.g. Nee 1991; Magurran 2003), but it is unclear how much of this phenomenon may derive from general mathematical constraints on the SAD rather than ecological processes.
+Taking into account the statistical baseline, if the prevalence of rare species in observed distributions consistently exceeds what would be expected to emerge from the statistical baseline, this would prompt us to look for ecological mechanisms promoting rarity.
+The predictions from candidate theories could then be evaluated based on how well they predict specifically the rare tails found in observed distributions instead of the aspects of shape expected given the statistical baseline.

 Successfully interpreting SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and statistical baselines, which requires metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist.
 Here, we build upon the combinatoric approach developed by Locey and White (2013) to define and explore statistical baselines for SADs.
 For a given N (total number of individuals) and S (total number of species), there exists a finite (but potentially very large) set of possible distributions of individuals into species.
 Collectively, this set of possible SADs is referred to as the feasible set, with each possible SAD constituting a single element of the set.
 If an observed SAD is drawn at random from the set of mathematically possible SADs, it is likely to have a shape similar to the shapes most common in the feasible set.
-The feasible set can therefore be used as a statistical baseline for assessing whether observed SADs deviate from what is likely to occur merely due to mathematical constraints, and to explore how the statistical baseline varies over across ranges of values of S and N (Locey and White 2013).
+The feasible set can therefore be used as a statistical baseline for assessing whether observed SADs deviate from what is likely to occur merely due to mathematical constraints (Locey and White 2013).